llawlaw23/bts-transportation-analysis/README.md

 ### 1. **Business Understanding**
 We aim to answer the following analytical questions:

-1. What transportation mode contributes most to safety incidents?
+1. Which modes of transportation (DISAGMOT) account for the highest total shipping weight (SHIPWT) and value (VALUE)?
-2. How has passenger travel changed over the years?
+2. How does trade volume (by VALUE and SHIPWT) vary seasonally across different months (MONTH)?
-3. Which states show the highest congestion rates?
+3. Which U.S. states (USASTATE) and countries (COUNTRY) contribute most to the volume and value of trade?
-4. What are the environmental impacts by mode of transport?
+4. What is the distribution of trade types (TRDTYPE) across domestic and foreign shipments (DF)?
-5. Is there a correlation between infrastructure quality and incident frequency?
+5. How does the container type (CONTCODE) usage vary by commodity classification (COMMODITY2)?
-6. How do seasonal changes affect freight movement?
+6. Are there any trends or changes in trade volume and value by year (YEAR) across different transportation modes?
-7. What are the trends in air travel delays?
+7. Is there a correlation between shipping weight (SHIPWT) and trade value (VALUE) for different commodities and transportation modes?

 ---